material-components/material-components-ios/contributing/core-contributor-getting-started.md

-# Getting started with contributing to MDC iOS
+# Getting started with being a core contributor to MDC iOS

-## Core contributors

 Checklist: